it3s/meppit/app/views/shared/additional_info/_yaml_help_text_en.html.md

+## Using YAML

 Yaml is a simpler format for data serialization.
-You can organize your data in simple key/value pairs:
+You can organize your data in **key/value pairs**:

 ```
 likes: "hamburguer"
-sport: "rugby"
 pizzas_per_month: 2
-working_place: "home"
-birth_date: 1986-10-20-00:00:00+4
+birth_date: 1986-10-20
 ```

 You can also make lists, like bellow:

 ```
 tv_shows:
   - Game of Thrones
-  - How I met your mother
   - The walking dead
 other_list: ["foo", "bar", "baz"]
 ```